-For mild symptoms, your doctor may have you rest the finger or thumb.
-You may also be told to take anti-inflammatory medications.
+For mild symptoms, your healthcare provider may have you rest the finger or thumb.
+You may also be told to take anti-inflammatory medicines.
 These include ibuprofen or aspirin.
-If swelling remains, you may be given an injection of medication in the base of the finger or thumb.
-Cortisone is often used for this.
+You may be given an injection of medicine in the base of the finger or thumb.
+This typically is a steroid, such as cortisone.

-If nonsurgical treatments don’t relieve your symptoms, surgery may be recommended.
+If nonsurgical treatments don’t ease your symptoms, you may need surgery.
 A tendon is a cordlike fiber that attaches muscle to bone and allows joints to bend.
 The tendon is surrounded by a protective cover called a sheath.
 During surgery, the sheath in your finger or thumb is opened to enlarge the space and release the swollen tendon.
 This allows the finger or thumb to bend and straighten normally.
 Surgery takes about 20 minutes.
 It can often be done using a local anesthetic.
-You can often go home the same day.
+You may also be sedated.
+You will likely be able to go home the same day.
 Your hand will be wrapped in a soft bandage.
 You may need to wear a plaster splint for a short time to keep the finger or thumb still as it heals.
 The stitches will be removed in about 2 weeks.
-Your doctor can discuss the risks and benefits of surgery with you.
+Your healthcare provider will talk with you about the risks and benefits of surgery.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |